Xhofe/cv4aec.github.io/index.md

 ### 3D Building Model Reconstruction

 The training data consists of 18 floors from 10 buildings.
 For each model, there is an aligned point cloud in LAZ format.
 The 3D building coordinates for walls, columns and doors are presented in 3 separate JSON files.
 We focus on the reconstruction of walls, columns, and doors.
-The 3D challenge will be released soon.
-We have provided a **[Github repository](https://github.com/cv4aec/3d-matching-eval)** containing the evaluation code and metrics for building model reconstruction.
+The challenge data and evaluation code can be found in this **[Github repository](https://github.com/GradientSpaces/cv4aec-challenge)**.
 The submission should be made in the same JSON format as in the provided ground truth.
 We evaluate the submissions on a variety of metrics :

 1. **3D IoU** of the 3D bounding box of each wall
 2. **Accuracy of the endpoints** : Precision/Recall at 3 different thresholds: 5cm, 10cm and 20cm, as well as F-measure will be evaluated in the coordinate system of the point cloud.
 The provided endpoints will be matched with the Hungarian algorithm to the point cloud, and every point that is within a certain threshold will be determined as a match.
 We evaluate per each of the three semantic types (i.e., wall, column, door).